 (This warning was given to us back in 1979.
 Is anyone listening?)

-For some women, the copper IUD experience is without any significant symptoms, and most OB/GYN's insist there is no possible connection with the IUD or that an increase in copper levels or psychological changes can occur.
+For some women, the copper IUD experience is without any significant symptoms, at least initially.
+However, for the countless women who do exhibit symptoms, especially psychological, the default position of most OB/GYN's is to insist there could be no possible connection to the IUD, or that a copper IUD isn't going to increase the body's copper level.
 The copper IUD is promoted as a safe option because it's "non-hormonal".
-However, copper IUD risks are not being fully disclosed to most patients, and the product is certainly not as innocuous as those promoting it make it sound.
+However, the full extent of copper IUD risks are not even remotely being disclosed to patients, and the product is certainly not as innocuous as those promoting it make it sound.
 As far back as 1975, Dr. Carl Pfeiffer in his book Mental and Elemental Nutrients made the connection between the increasing prevalence of copper 'toxicity' and use of the pill and IUD.
-After copper IUD insertion, both blood tests and hair tissue mineral tests will likely show an increase in copper levels.
-This (study) supports that evidence, while hundreds of thousands of HTMA profiles (including the sample profile shown on the Testing page of this site) will verify this connection.
-Of course, some blood elevation in of itself does not necessarily lead to problems (initially), as for many women their diet contains enough zinc to balance the increase in copper, while their detox systems are strong enough to maintain proper regulation.
+After copper IUD insertion there is an increased copper release into the body, and both blood tests and hair tissue mineral tests may likely show this increase in copper levels.
+These studies (61, 62, 63, 65) support that evidence, while hundreds of thousands of HTMA profiles (including the sample profile shown on the Testing page of this site) verify this connection.
+Of course, some blood elevation in of itself does not necessarily lead to problems (initially), as for many women their diet contains enough zinc to balance the increase in copper, while their detox systems are strong enough (for a while) to maintain proper regulation.
 That said, it will not take much searching online to find forums filled with thousands of women who's lives and health have been utterly ruined after having their IUD put in (some stories included here), and numerous class action law suits have been filed as a result (that alone should be a clue as to the dangers).
 Copper builds up slowly in the body.
 For many women symptoms first begin appearing 2 or 6 months after insertion, for others though the time period may be much longer, years to decades before they notice anything, or connect the dots.
 Side effects of copper IUD as copper accumulates usually begin with increasing brain fog and fatigue, often paired with a racing mind.
 Eventually, once the liver is overloaded, copper will then start accumulating in the brain, and severe shifts in personality can occur as a result of increasing bio-unavailable copper and calcium and changes in neurotransmitter production.
 The period 2 to 5 months post-insertion is a common time for many when metabolism begins slowing and energy, behaviour, and reactions begin changing, especially with increasing depression and irritability.
 For some people, the simple decision to use a copper IUD can change their entire life trajectory, destroying important relationships, and beginning a cascade of health issues that can take many years to rectify.

 "TMA studies frequently reveal elevated tissue copper in women taking oral contraceptive agents which has been confirmed by others, as well in women with copper intrauterine devices."